 The Standard Bank Mozambique PMI™ is compiled by IHS Markit from responses to questionnaires sent to purchasing managers in a panel of around 400 private sector companies.
 The panel is stratified by detailed sector and company workforce size, based on contributions to GDP.
 The sectors covered by the survey include agriculture, mining, manufacturing, construction, wholesale, retail and services.
 Survey responses are collected in the second half of each month and indicate the direction of change compared to the previous month.
 A diffusion index is calculated for each survey variable.
 The index is the sum of the percentage of ‘higher’ responses and half the percentage of ‘unchanged’ responses.
 The indices vary between 0 and 100, with a reading above 50 indicating an overall increase compared to the previous month, and below 50 an overall decrease.
 The indices are then seasonally adjusted.
 The headline figure is the Purchasing Managers’ Index™ (PMI).
 The PMI is a weighted average of the following five indices: New Orders (30%), Output (25%), Employment (20%), Suppliers’ Delivery Times (15%) and Stocks of Purchases (10%).
 For the PMI calculation the Suppliers’ Delivery Times Index is inverted so that it moves in a comparable direction to the other indices.
 This page provides - Mozambique Composite Pmi- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Mozambique Standard Bank PMI - actual data, historical chart and calendar of releases - was last updated on May of 2019.
+Mozambique Standard Bank PMI - actual data, historical chart and calendar of releases - was last updated on July of 2019.